belindaduncan/holygrail/README.md

-# holygrail
+# react-holygrail
-Full-Stack Holy Grail Application
+React Holy Grail - State of each column shared with the rest